mmahdium/TBDel/README.md

 Available commands:
-add <path to file or folder>       Add a file or folder to the list delete <file or folder ID>         Deletes a file or folder deleteall        Deletes all items in the list list             Lists all items in the list help             Shows this help message
+add <path to file or folder>       Add a file or folder to the list delete <file or folder ID>         Deletes a file or folder rmflist          Remove an entry ONLY from the list deleteall        Deletes all items in the list list             Lists all items in the list help             Shows this help message